boblemaire/IoTaWatt/Docs/CTbasics.rst

 When I say *pure* 240V circuits, I mean circuits that are usually a single load, and do not have a third neutral wire to use either leg independently for 120V.
-Examples of *pure* 240V circuits would be a resistive water-heater, well-pump, and baseboard electric heater.
-A common giveaway for these circuits is that they don't have a neutral wire, and usually use two conductor with ground BLACK and WHITE leads.
+Examples of *pure* 240V circuits would be a resistive water-heater, well-pump and baseboard electric heater.
+What these circuits will have in common is that they don't have a neutral wire, and usually use two conductor with ground BLACK and WHITE leads.